rom-rb/rom-rb.org/source/learn/introduction/core-concepts.html.md

 `rom-sql` provides Migration API for managing the schema in a SQL database.

 ^INFO
-  **Remember** all of the abstractions provided by ROM are ultimately there to separate any hard dependencies higher up in the application stack.
+  **Remember**, all of the abstractions provided by ROM are ultimately there to separate any hard dependencies higher up in the application stack.
 So when creating relations, take advantage of that separation by not leaking adapter implementation details.